NikolayDachev/jadm/README.md

  (you can use multiple ip's which are used for jails gateways for different network)

 Quick install start for beta test:

+!!
+Do not test it in production system !!
+If you already use /etc/jail.conf make a copy and delete it , if not exist jadm will create it (!stop all exsiting jails!)

 If are not installed:
 - pkg install python